UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/2_working_with_data_and_git.md

 or

-git diff #tells us what has changed in the file
+git diff #tells us what has changed
 ```